 According to Web MD, coming out of the cold into the dry heat can cause itchy, flaking skin.
 To prevent this, have a towel nearby to pat down your pup’s paws after he or she plays outside.

 Also, roads and sidewalks are caked with salt and chemicals that end up directly on your dog’s paws.
 As obvious as this seems now, it’s something most people (myself included!) don’t think about when you’re heading back in the house.
-To remove these yucky substances, I’m going to make it a habit to wipe down and dry Toby’s paws after every walk.
+To remove these yucky chemicals, I’m going to make it a habit to wipe down and dry Toby’s paws after every walk.

 Say what you will about dog booties, but those things do a great job of keeping pet paws warm and protected from chemicals and the elements.
 Sure, boots may look a little bit silly, although you could argue that everyone looks dorky in the winter when they’re all bundled up in oversized gear.
 After all, you gotta do what you gotta do to stay warm!